Also Known as

 What is raw mango, kaccha aam, kacchi kairi?

-The greener version of mangoes, Raw mango is an aromatic fruit which is liked by al for its tart flavour.
+The greener version of mangoes, Raw mango is an aromatic fruit which is liked by all for its tart (sharp and sour taste) flavour.
 The colour varies in shades of greens and the inner flesh is white in colour.
 Depending on the size, it has 1 to 2 seeds.

 Chopped raw mangoes